TensorSpeech/TensorFlowASR/README.md

-# Vietnamese Automatic Speech Recognition
+# Vietnamese Automatic Speech Recognition and SEGAN

-VASR Implementation in Tensorflow Keras.
+VASR and SEGAN Implementation in Tensorflow Keras.

 ## Dataset